 This book is for my son, who told me that I should make up more stories to tell him when I get bored.

 "I found a girl!
 A child!"
 The cop with the light called out and he ran over to her as firemen turned their attention away from the burning wreck, she looked into the green eyes of the red haired cop and waved a small hand up to him.
+His touch gentle as he coaxed her out of hiding and into his arms, she whimpered and tried to hide again but let the man take her.

-A heavy blanket was wrapped around her, and she felt herself being lifted and put in an ambulance where the cop and three other men stared at her.
+A heavy blanket was wrapped around her, and she felt herself being lifted and put in an ambulance, where the cop and three other men stared at her.
 She looked up at them and said nothing, crawling back into her young mind and burying her small frame under the blanket for the illusion of security.

 "What is your name sweetie?"
 The paramedic asked her and tried to take the candy from her.
 The girl lashed out and slapped at the hands violently, wrapping her little hand around the stick of the lollipop and she growled at the man.
 She glared up at them, and dared them to advance again.
-It was her candy, and she worked for it, walking door to door and holding her pumpkin bucket up proudly.
+It was her candy and she worked for it, walking door to door and holding her pumpkin bucket up proudly.

 "One male in the car, she must have been thrown from the vehicle on impact.
 She got a name?"
 The cop asked, and everyone around her shook their heads, the excitement of finding the surviving child in the middle of a horrific scene wearing off.
+Only the question of her identity was there, and she was not talking.

 "What is your name pretty princess?"
 The paramedic said and she looked down and tried to hide again in the blanket, her shyness coming out full force and she looked over at the cop again.